Getting Started

 The --host option is important to make the MLFlow server accept connections from other machines.

-Now from your local machine tunnel into the 5000 port of the server where you ran the above command.
-F or example, let’s say you are in an HPC environment, where the machine where you ran the above command is named server1 and the login node to your HPC is named hpc.university.edu and you have the username astronomer.
-Then to forward the port you should type the following command in your local machine
+For example, let’s say you are working in an HPC environment, where the machine where you ran the above command is named server1 and the login node to your HPC system is named hpc.university.edu and you have the username astronomer.
+Then, to establish port-forwarding, you should type the following command on your local machine:-

 ssh -N -L 5000:server1:5000 astronomer@hpc.university.edu

-If performing the above step without a login node (e.g., a server whhich has the IP server1.university.edu), you should be able to do
+If performing the above step without a login node (e.g., a server which has the IP server1.university.edu), you should be able to establish port-forwarding simply with:-

 ssh -N -L 5000:localhost:5000 astronomer@server1.university.edu